BillHertzing/Bill.Hertzing.github.io/_drafts/Adventures-in-Voice-Dictation-and-Commands-for-a-Developer.md

 category: technical
 ---

-Voice dictation is the subject of my second blog post
+Voice dictation is the subject of my second blog post.

 Specifically, can I switch between dictation mode and programming mode